giaf/blasfeo/tests/README.md

 # How To

+Run: `python tester.py`

+The default behavior is to run `recipe_default.json` which test only `dgemm_nn` routine for target `GENERIC`.

-Launch the tests in two steps:
+To customize the run, follow the next two steps:
-- Edit the configuration file `batch_run.json`
+- Edit the configuration file `recipe_all.json` with the desired values
-- Run `python tester.py`
+- Run: `python tester.py <your_recipe.json>`

+NB: Only the routines specified in `recipe_all.json` are supported at now.